Venue – Rolleston Community Centre, 94 Rolleston Drive, Rolleston. (beside the library & hubbed with touch)

 Team Manager: All schools/teams must be accompanied by a manager (teacher, parent, senior student).

-First Aid: A physio will be set up in Rolleston (at Foster Park) for the duration of the Games and will deal with any injuries that arise at table tennis.
+First Aid: Physio 4U will be set up in Rolleston (at Foster Park) for the duration of the Games and will deal with any injuries that arise at table tennis.
 They will also provide strapping at additional cost (cash only).

 Food/Beverage: All vendors will be set up at Foster Park, not at the Community Centre, so all participants will need to supply all food & beverages they require.